The official Government Right to Buy website

 If you have the Preserved Right to Buy, then you can buy your home under the scheme in the same way as if you were still a council tenant.
 Your landlord will be able to tell you whether you have the Preserved Right to Buy or you can use our handy eligibility quiz.

 If you don’t have a preserved Right to Buy you may still be able to purchase your property at a smaller discount under another scheme called Right to Acquire.
-This might change – you can sign up here to get updates on any changes as well as information about other government housing schemes.

 You can find more details about Right to Acquire here and you can discuss whether you are eligible for this scheme with your landlord.